twobob/PHPMusicTools/README.md

 The big picture vision for this library is to be able to answer questions about music, generate representations of music programmatically, and manipulate music constructs.
 Here are a short list of goals:

- - Count many G's are in Moonlight Sonata
+ - Count how many G's are in Moonlight Sonata
- - What is the pitch range of Chopin's Etudes?
+ - What is the pitch range of Chopin's études?
  - Generate a D minor harmonic scale, starting at D3 and ascending for three octaves.
  - Generate a random 16th-note solo over the Giant Steps chord pattern, using no more than a major third leap
  - Take a score in Lilypond format in C, and output it transposed for Alto Saxophone.